-Amarte Skincare define human epidermal growth factor (hEGf) to work as:
+Amarte Skincare defines human epidermal growth factor (hEGf) to work as:

 … a small peptide of 53 amino acids that works as a cytokine to boost epidermal cell growth and proliferation.
 This peptide is extracted from non-human sources using the DNA biotechnology.
 It is also known as EGF or epidermal growth factor.

 Dermal Medix claims that in the clinical trials of Foot Medix, that is conducted by Dr. Watts, the users experience 100% positive results in feet calluses and dry skin.
 And 96% of the users report the working of this product as “phenomenal”.